Pete Cenarrusa: Early life and education

 Cenarrusa was born in Carey, Idaho on December 16, 1917.
 The son of Basque immigrants from Bizkaia, he was a native speaker of the Basque language.
 Cenarrusa graduated from the territorial school in Bellevue, and attended the University of Idaho in Moscow.

 In college, he was a member of the Vandals' boxing team and the Tau Kappa Epsilon fraternity.
 He graduated with a bachelor's degree in agriculture in 1940 and coached and taught math and science in Carey, Cambridge, and Glenns Ferry.
 During World War II, Cenarrusa was an aviator in the Marine Corps.

 Political career

 Cenarrusa was elected to the Idaho House of Representatives from Blaine County in 1950.
 He served in that capacity for 16 years, including six as speaker of the house.

-In 1967, Cenarrusa was appointed Secretary of State by Governor Don Samuelson to fill a vacancy caused by the death of Edson H. Deal, and took office on May 1.
+In 1967, Cenarrusa was appointed Secretary of State by Governor Don Samuelson to fill a vacancy caused by the death of Edson Deal, and took office on May 1.

 Cenarussa was elected to a full term in 1970.
 He was reelected seven times (1974, 1978, 1982, 1986, 1990, 1994, and 1998).
 Cenarrusa did not run for reelection in 2002, instead supporting his longtime chief deputy, Ben Ysursa.
 Upon leaving office Cenarrusa was the longest-serving secretary of state in the United States.

 Cenarrusa is also the longest-serving elected public official in Idaho history, having held elective office for a total of 52 years.